flyingrobots/ninelives/docs/custom-policy-layer.md

 ## 5) Plug-in surface

-- If you need runtime mutability, register your knobs with `DefaultConfigRegistry` so they can be adjusted via `write_config` commands.
+- If you need runtime mutability, register your knobs with `DefaultConfigRegistry` so they can be adjusted via `WriteConfig` commands.
 - For external observability, emit tracing spans/events inside your layer; Nine Lives telemetry will propagate spans through composed layers.

 This pattern keeps custom behavior modular while staying compatible with the existing Nine Lives DSL and control-plane tooling.